SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 - **email** - Checks if the input data is a valid email.
 - **alphanumeric** - Allows only numbers and letters as input data.

-## How all this works
+### How All This Works

-Before form gets rendered, all validations from JSON are processed and, in case they have corresponding implementation defined in configuration, they are transferred to mapped **ValidationFn**.
-Name from validation object corresponds to the name defined in form configuration on SPA application.
+Before the form is rendered, all validations from the JSON are processed and, in case they have a corresponding implementation defined in the configuration, they are transferred to the mapped **ValidationFn**.
+Name from the validation object corresponds to the name defined in the form configuration on the SPA application.
-In this particular case, it will be validation with the name compareToCurrentDate:
+In this particular case, it will be the validation with the name compareToCurrentDate:

 ```typescript
 DynamicFormsConfig